This function takes a list with person and time data and saves it into JSON bds format (which can be sent to JAMES).

 Logical.
 Print file message?

-A string with bds-formatted JSON codes, or NULL
+A string with bds-formatted JSON codes, or NULL for invalid

 JSON